MoazzamHameed/Portfolio-Website/README.md

 ## Deployment

-Deployed  on platforms like Vercel Youcan check through this link ().
+Deployed  on platforms like Vercel You can check through this link (abc).